The Snell Watch: Tracking Benny Snell’s pursuit of UK’s all-time rushing record

 Game Four: Snell ran 25 times for 165 yards against Mississippi State.

-For the season: Snell has run for 639 yards on 115 carries.
-He now has 3,063 career yards has now passed Rafael Little (2,996 yards) for third on UK’s all-time rushing list.
+For the season: Snell has run for 699 yards on 128 carries.
+He now has 3,123 career yards and sits third among UK’s all-time leading rushers.
 Next up on the list is Moe Williams (3,333 yards).

-Needed to break the record: 773 yards.
-That is an average of 110.4 yards in the seven remaining games of the regular season or 96.6 if UK earns a postseason bowl trip.
+Needed to break the record: 713 yards.
+That is an average of 118.8 yards in the six remaining games of the regular season or 101.9 if UK earns a postseason bowl trip.

 Mark Story: (859) 231-3230; Twitter: @markcstory